qbicsoftware/research-data-management/docs/download/create_pat.md

 ![token overview](images/token_overview.png)

 !!! danger "token security"
-    If you are unsure that your PAT got exposed or shared with untrusted parties, delete them right away.
+    If you are unsure, if your PAT got exposed or shared with untrusted parties, delete them right away.